FDio/csit/docs/report/vpp_functional_tests/csit_release_notes.rst

 Known Issues
 ------------

-List of known issues in CSIT |release| for VPP functional tests in VIRL:
+List of known issues in |csit-release| for VPP functional tests in VIRL:

 +---+-------------------------------------------------+----------+------------------------------------------------------+
 | # | .. centered:: Issue                             | Jira ID  | .. centered:: Description                            |